Bucharest Financial Plaza

 Bucharest Financial Plaza is a class A office building in the city of Bucharest, Romania.
 It has 18 floors, with a total of 30.000 m2 of floor space.
 It also has 3 underground floors which are used as parking spaces for 160 cars.
 Bucharest Financial Plaza is one of the tallest office buildings in Bucharest, standing at a height 83 metres.
 Completed in 1997, it was initially the headquarters of Bancorex, which went bankrupt two years later.

+In August 2024, AFI Europe bought the building for 27.5 million dollars.
+Following the purchase, the building is set to be modified and modernized, while partly demolishing some parts of the building.
+The new concept features reducing the number of floors in the wing near the Calea Victoriei avenue, increasing the visibility of the nearby historical monuments.